totalspectrum/spin2cpp/doc/basic.md

 next i
 ```

 If the variable given in the loop is not already defined, it is created as a local variable (local to the current sub or function, or to the implicit program function for loops outside of any sub or function).
+Note however that if there is a global variable already with the same name as the loop variable, even if only an implicitly declared variable, then it will be used.
+So if you really want the loop variable to be local then declare it explicitly.

 #### As a function modifier